Remote OpenClaw Blog

 No. Every managed OpenClaw hosting provider uses a bring-your-own-keys model.
 You supply your own API keys from Anthropic, OpenAI, Google, or other AI providers, and API usage is billed directly to you.
 Hosting fees cover infrastructure, deployment, security, maintenance, and support only.
 Typical AI API costs run $15-40/month depending on your usage volume and model selection.

 Ready to get started?
-If you want the best managed OpenClaw hosting with dedicated infrastructure and hands-on support, explore Remote OpenClaw packages or book a free 15-minute strategy call.
+If you want the best managed OpenClaw hosting with dedicated infrastructure and hands-on support, explore Remote OpenClaw packages or browse the marketplace.
 We will give you an honest recommendation based on your needs — even if the best option is not us.